adrianjhpc/cirrus-website/access/instant.md

 Application Proceedure
 ----------------------

-You can apply for a maximum of 20,000 CPUh over a six month period to test the Cirrus service for your work.
+You can apply for a maximum of 20,000 Core-h over a six month period to test the Cirrus service for your work.

 A [Cirrus Instant Access Technical Assessment Form](ta/Cirrus-TA-Instant-form.docx)